 Such staff are rarer these days.
 The clothes are the same, but the attitudes more modern – more friendly and open.
 But still they remain a study in paradoxes: unhurried, yet quick; unobtrusive yet always available…waiting tables as both a service and an art form.

-Your coffee arrives on a serving tray, the porcelain cup carrying the mark of the house – a signature or symbol, perhaps.
+Your coffee arrives on a serving tray, the porcelain cup perhaps carrying the mark of the house.
 And with it – always – a glass of water.

 Nobody really knows where the water tradition came from, though there are various theories.
 You always have water with your coffee now because, well, you always have water with your coffee.